Brisket – 8/31/2025

 0/10 Ranking: 8.5 to 9/10

-Description: Rare to find menu item for Colorado bbq spots, so had to try it even though I’m not usually a sweets person.
+Description: Rare to find menu item for Colorado BBQ spots, so I had to try it even though I’m not usually a sweets person.
 Seemed to be a very fluffy whipped cream/tiramisu type of filling to it, with crunchy lady fingers and fresh chunks of banana mixed in.
-Wasn’t overly sweet either and was a really nice light dessert option.
+It wasn’t overly sweet either and was a really nice light dessert option.
 Would absolutely order again

 Interior & Menu Photos: